joakim/ternary/readme.md

 If the example had used JavaScript's own conditionals, `undefined` would have been coerced to `false`, effectively rejecting any application that would otherwise need review.
 Not what you'd want either.

-If, however, it makes sense to interpret the value using Priest's Logic of Paradox, it can be safely collapsed to a boolean for use in JavaScript's conditionals.
+If, however, it makes sense to interpret the value using Priest's [Logic of Paradox][priest], it can be safely collapsed to a boolean for use in JavaScript's conditionals.

 ```ts
 if (toBoolean(result)) {